12d Synergy + Trimble Quick Sheet

 TBC Library or template files also have their place in 12d Synergy.
 We recommend housing them as folders in a library job, central to your system.
 Ensure that all applicable users have view/read permissions, as a minimum.
 Once the files are centrally located, one of the following approaches may be used to ensure that the current information is available to the user.

-To house library information in 12d Synergy it is vital that all users have their workspace installed on the same local drive.
+To house library information in 12d Synergy, it is vital that all users have their workspace installed on the same local drive.
 (C:\ or D:\ etc.)

 1.4.1.
 ‘Get All’ and Notifications